FATE ONE: A Prophecy

 My hometown!!”

-A lone graceful feather descends against gray skies, propelled downward by the heavy precipitation.
+A lone graceful feather descends against gray skies, propelled downward by heavy precipitation.
 As it approaches the parched ground, blackening as it inches ever closer, the young man stands swept completely by the endless downpour.
 Rain trickling down his sopping auburn hair, he stares off in the distance as he argues with voices without form.
 Before him stands his town.

 Terra’s vision slowly adjusts to the darkness of his room as he sits up in the suddenly uncomfortable bed.
-His awareness soon refocuses as he wipes the cold sweat from his brow before lowering his head in silent relief.
+His awareness refocuses as he wipes the cold sweat from his brow before lowering his head in silent relief.
 Listing his gaze out the window to the pale lit domiciles visible within its frame, sunrise yet remaining a distant moment away, he is calmed by the sight of the edging of its onset glimmer highlighting the landscape.
 With yet another heavy sigh, he tells himself a reminding yet unwelcome statement.

 “No matter the night, that same dream finds me…”